ryanmillerwork/git_ix/README.md

-# Git Interaction Explorer (git_ix)
+# Git Interaction (git_ix)

 `git_ix` is a web-based interface built with Next.js designed to interact with a specific GitHub repository.
 It allows users to browse repository contents, view file diffs, manage branches, and commit changes through a user-friendly UI.
-User access and permissions can potentially be managed via a PostgreSQL database integration.
+User access and permissions are managed via a PostgreSQL database integration.

 ## Features